Eagles overcome Rams, injury to Wentz

 The Rams struck first when taking advantage of Wentz’s seventh interception of the year.
 Cornerback Kayvon Webster picked Wentz and that led to Gurley’s 2-yard run through the right side for a 7-0 lead.

 NOTES: Eagles TE Zach Ertz (concussion) was out. ...
 Philadelphia was playing its third game on the West Coast this season and their second straight after facing the Seattle Seahawks.
-The Eagles didn’t return to Philadelphia last week, practicing instead at Angel Stadium. ...
-Rams WR Robert Woods (shoulder) and OLB Connor Barwin (forearm) were unable to go. ...
+The Eagles didn’t return to Philadelphia last week, practicing instead at Angel Stadium if Anaheim. ...
+Rams WR Robert Woods (shoulder) and OLB Connor Barwin (forearm) were unable to play. ...
 CB Kayvon Webster (ankle) exited in the first quarter. ...
 Rams CB Trumaine Johnson (concussion) didn’t finish the game.